Owner: @Thomas Lavaur @David Rusu

 Mantle Transaction

-Mantle Transactions form the core of the Mantle, enabling users to combine multiple operations to access different Nomos functions.
+Mantle Transactions form the core of Mantle, enabling users to combine multiple Operations to access different Nomos functions.
 Each transaction contains zero or more Operations plus a Ledger Transaction.
-The system executes all Operations atomically, while using the Ledger Transaction's excess balance—calculated as the difference between consumed and created value— as the fee payment.
+The system executes all Operations atomically, while using the Mantle Transaction's excess balance—calculated as the difference between consumed and created value— as the fee payment.

 class MantleTx: